Optimizing Floating Collections for Public Libraries

 Course Level & Prerequisites

-Deborah George is the Division Director of Materials Management at Gwinnett County Public Library in Lawrenceville, Ga, where she supervises materials selection and cataloging, technical services and interlibrary loan.
+Deborah George is the Division Director of Materials Management at Gwinnett County Public Library in Lawrenceville, Georgia, where she supervises materials selection and cataloging, technical services and interlibrary loan.
 Her previous positions include working as a children’s and reference librarian, as well as serving as a manager of both of the library website and a physical branch.

 Barbara Spruill is the Branch Services Division Director for Gwinnett County Public Library, which has been floating all collections except reference and magazines since 2004.
 Barbara received her MLS from Florida State University and has worked with library collections throughout her career.
 She presented a panel presentation and virtual program, “Adrift or Right on Target: Perspectives on Floating Collections” for PLA as well as an ALCTS e-forum with Deborah George on floating collections in public libraries.